AnyChart/docs.anychart.com/Gantt_Chart/Data_from_JSON,_XML,_CSV.md

 To transform the code from Javascript into JSON configuration object, you can go two ways: open the tab "JSON" in the playground or add the following line somewhere in the end of the code:

 ```
-	// ask the console to convert this to json
+	// log json to console
 	console.log(chart.toJson());
 ```